Mahmoudx99/rag-app-v1/README.md

 2. Go to **Documents** tab and upload a PDF (drag & drop)
 3. Wait for processing to complete
 4. Switch to **Search** tab
-5. Select search mode (Hybrid/Semantic/Keyword)
-6. Enter a natural language query
+5. Enter a natural language query
-7. View ranked results with scores
+6. View ranked results with scores
-8. **Select chunks** by clicking checkboxes
+7. **Select chunks** by clicking checkboxes
-9. Click **"Chat with Selected"** to use them as AI context
+8. Click **"Chat with Selected"** to use them as AI context
-10. Or go to **Chat** tab and enable "Allow AI to search" for autonomous search!
+9. Or go to **Chat** tab and enable "Allow AI to search" for autonomous search!

 ## 📖 Usage